-At the Haugen Law Group, PLLC, with offices in Chaska, our attorneys begin every case by taking the time to understand what property is most important to you.
+At the Haugen Law Group, PLLC, with offices in Excelsior, our attorneys begin every case by taking the time to understand what property is most important to you.
 With decades of experience on our side and a long-standing tradition of excellence in this community, we know how to protect assets of all types, from family homes to farms, businesses and investment accounts.

 Separating Nonmarital Assets From Marital Assets

 Nonmarital assets are those that are not subject to property division during a divorce.
 These typically include assets that were acquired prior to marriage and inherited assets.
 However, many assets have both nonmarital and marital characteristics because they were co-mingled during marriage, such as:

 - A home that was purchased separately prior to marriage by one spouse but paid off by both spouses during the marriage

 - A retirement account that was funded, at least in part, prior to marriage

 - A down payment on a current home that was paid with money from the sale of a house owned before marriage